 Gaining acceptance into Marist's highly competitive Master of Education program depends on a variety of factors, including undergraduate academic performance, professional work experience, personal interview, and an application essay.

-New classes begin every August and January.
-Applications are accepted year round with a fall deadline of April 15 and a spring deadline of December 1.
+New classes begin every August.
+Applications are accepted year round with a fall deadline of April 15.

 - A completed Graduate Admission Application (available online)